nollstead/Nextion-Switch/README.md

 ## How to Get one

+Included in the repository are the Gerber, BOM and PickandPlace files required to manufacture this board at your favorite PC manufacturer.

+I periodically manufacture these in small quantities for those

-While this is not currently a commercial product, I'm happy to manufacture these in small quantities for the maker community upon request.
+If you're not familiar or comfortable with PCB manufacturing I'm happy to I'm happy to manufacture these in small quantities for the maker community upon request.
 The cost of the switch is $35 + +5 shipping (to US), which primarily goes towards manufacturing costs, payable via either PayPal or Venmo.
 If you're interested in one email me at nollstead@gmail.com